ongres/stackgres/doc/content/en/09-runbooks/04-postgres-alerts/_index.md

 ## Defining your alerts

-The Prometheus resources allows you to add Prometheus instances and Prometheus rules.
-The prometheus rules is the resource to define your alerts using `promql` with some other required parameters.
-This is and examble of a postgres rule:
+The Prometheus resources allow you to add Prometheus instances and Prometheus rules.
+The prometheus rules are the resources to define your alerts using `promql` with some other required parameters.
+This is and example of a postgres rule:

 ```
 - alert: PostgresInstanceDown